 Although most of the route of our classic trials is on the normal public road network the “Observed Sections”, where the action takes place, are generally sited on unsurfaced lanes and tracks – see more about classic reliability trials.
 Most of our Observed Sections are on public highways legally open to motorised vehicles (Byways Open to All Traffic or Unclassified County Roads), or on private land.
 A small number are on Restricted Byways or Bridleways which we are allowed to use under the provisions of Section 33 of the Road Traffic Act 1988, but only with the permission of the landowner and the Local Authority.

-The Motor Sports Association and ACU requirements for public relations – see below – are even more stringent for unsurfaced lanes and tracks than they are for the normal public road network and extensive local consultation is always necessary before any unsurfaced public highway is used for one of our events.
+Motorsport UK and ACU requirements for public relations – see below – are even more stringent for unsurfaced lanes and tracks than they are for the normal public road network and extensive local consultation is always necessary before any unsurfaced public highway is used for one of our events.
 All classic trials clubs, including the MCC, have rules which ban practising on Observed Sections between events.
-These requirements, rigidly enforced by both the clubs and the Motor Sports Association/ACU, ensure that classic trials are welcomed in many rural communites – see “Local Communities” below.
+These requirements, rigidly enforced by both the clubs and Motorsport UK/ACU, ensure that classic trials are welcomed in many rural communites – see “Local Communities” below.

 Sometimes, unfortunately, our PR efforts fail to reach everyone, as this hopefully amusing clip from the Bridport News (immediately following the 2008 Exeter Trial) shows.
 We can assure everyone that our drivers do not carry shotguns in their cars, although many open cars do carry rolled-up umbrellas.